busser/naturalchimie/docs/04-visual-style.md

 sprites, and the sidebar.
 Animations are covered separately in `05-animations.md`.

+The layout described here is the **landscape layout**, used when the viewport is wider than it is tall.
+The portrait layout (used on phones and tablets held vertically) is described in `09-responsive-layout.md`.
+Palette, sprites, and animations are shared across both.

 The visual identity is **hand-drawn cartoon**, not pixel art and not flat-vector minimalism.
 Outlines are visible but not heavy.
 Highlights are soft and round.
 Colors are saturated but not